xpladev/docs/content/en/docs/develop/core-modules/zero-reward.md

 }
 ```

-Register Zero Reward Proposal is a special type of proposal which, once passed, will automatically go into effect by allowing Zero Reward Validator to be propose a block.
+Register Zero Reward Proposal is a special type of proposal which, once passed, will automatically go into effect by allowing Zero Reward Validator to propose a block.

 {{< alert context="warning" >}}
 **Note**

 Zero Reward Validator should be created by proposal.
-In other words, a validator that has already been created cannot become a Zero Reward Validator.
+In other words, a validator that has already been created cannot be designated as a Zero Reward Validator.
 {{< /alert >}}